How can you stay safe in Nairobi, Kenya?

 Read Also: Where to stay in Nairobi

 Home is where you spent at least a third of your time.
 It is important to look for a house in a safe neighbourhood.
-Do security mapping to ensure that there are no security risks lurking around.
+Do security mapping to ensure that no security risks are lurking around.
 Get the mobile number of the estate managers/caretaker, as well as local police for faster reporting of any security incidents.
 If you have a car, ensure that you have a parking slot inside the building.
 Ask if the estate has a Whatsapp group because this is where you get to know what is happening, and measures your neighbours are taking to stay safe.
 In addition, avoid bringing strangers to your house, including one-night stands.

 Safety in restaurants and pubs